MichaelYuhe/official-website/blogs/Free-and-Open-Source-Feature-Flag-Tools.md

 url: 'Free-and-Open-Source-Feature-Flag-Tools'
 ---

 ## Overview

 Feature flag is a modern engineering technology that decouples code deployments from feature releases, giving you control over who sees each feature and when they see it.

-Feature flag benefits include the ability to:

-- Testing in production & rolling out features progressively to target users without redeployment.
-- Measuring the impact during features’ rollouts and running A/B tests to improve feature quality.
-- Empower CS and Marketing teams to fine-tune target audiences and manage customer entitlement.
-- etc.
+You can visit another blog to get more information - [best practices with feature flags](https://www.featbit.co/blogs/Feature-Flags-Best-Practice-I-Overview).

 In this guide, I’ll explore some of the best open source feature flag tools, all of which are either totally free or offer open-core free plans.
 It includes:  [FeatBit](https://github.com/featbit/featbit) | [Flagsmith](https://github.com/flagsmith/flagsmith)  | [Growhtbook](https://github.com/growthbook/growthbook)  | [Unleash](https://github.com/Unleash/unleash)

 In this guide, I will review these tools in three dimensions:

 1. **Basic information**, such as open-source license, who is each feature flagging tool for, etc.
-2. **Features Comparison**, the features each feature flagging tool offers in its open-source version.
+2. **Features Comparison**, the features each offers in its open-source version.
-2. **SDKs Comparison**, the SDKs each feature flagging tool offers and their differences.
+3. **SDKs Comparison**, the SDKs each feature flagging tool offers and their differences.
+4. **Benchmark**, the performance report found in each tool's official websites.

 ## Basic information